MicrosoftDocs/azure-reference-other/studio-module-reference/tune-model-hyperparameters.md

      You specify a range of values to iterate over, and the module uses a randomly chosen subset of those values.
 Values are chosen with replacement, meaning that numbers previously chosen at random are not removed from the pool of available numbers.
 Thus, the chance of any value being selected remains the same across all passes.

-+ **Grid sweep**: This option creates a matri, or grid, that includes every combination of the parameters in the value range you specify.
++ **Grid sweep**: This option creates a matrix, or grid, that includes every combination of the parameters in the value range you specify.
 When you start tuning with this module, multiple models are trained using combinations of these parameters.

 + **Entire grid**: The option to use the entire grid means just that: each and every combination is tested.
 This option can be considered the most thorough, but requires the most time.